Lee Woodall

 Lee Artis Woodall (born October 31, 1969) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) from 1994 to 2001.
 He played college football for the West Chester Golden Rams and was selected by the San Francisco 49ers in the sixth round of the 1994 NFL draft.

+Football Career

 He was a rookie for the 49ers during the 1994 season when they beat the San Diego Chargers 49–26 in Super Bowl XXIX.
 A personal highlight was a fumble return for 96 yards in 1995 in a win against the Buffalo Bills.
 Selected to the Pro Bowl in 1995 and 1997; his last NFL season was in 2001 with the Denver Broncos.

-He made a last attempt to play football by signing with the Toronto Argonauts of the Canadian Football League (CFL) in March 2006.
+Woodall made a last attempt to play football by signing with the Toronto Argonauts of the Canadian Football League (CFL) in March 2006.

+Personal life

-Woodall is married to Terri Matthews—an Emmy-nominated, best-selling author, international speaker, and respected businesswoman.
-Both have achieved success in their respective fields and work together in ministry, driven by a shared commitment to generosity, faith, leadership, and community impact.
-They have a beautiful family, and their partnership reflects their devotion to Jesus Christ and to one another.
+Woodall is married to Terri Matthews—an Emmy-nominated, best-selling author, international speaker, and businesswoman.